 A subscription will contain one or more topics.
 Topics are types of notifications that you want to be informed about.

-Webhooks are associated with an app.
-You configure your webhooks per app just like you configure your access tokens.
-When you configure a webhook you tell Intercom where you want notifications to be sent to for one or more webhook topics.
+Webhooks are associated with an App, and you configure your Webhooks per App just like you configure your Access Tokens.
+When you configure a Webhook, you tell Intercom where you want Notifications sent for one or more Topics.

-You will need to select the permissions on the Authorization page of your app and then subscribe to the relevant topics on the Webhooks page.
+You will need to select the correct permissions on the Authorization page of your App and then subscribe to the relevant topics on the Webhooks page.

 No, you can only subscribe to Webhooks via Apps in your Developer Hub.